 Day 3: Renvyle - Leenane (20 miles/26 km)

 Leave Renvyle after a hearty breakfast.
-You will set off, passing through Tullycross with it’s many thatched cottages and meander along the coast with its perfect beaches to the small village of Leenane, situated at the base of Ireland’s only fjord.
+You will set off, passing through Tullycross with its many thatched cottages and meander along the coast pasing perfect beaches to the small village of Leenane, situated at the head of Ireland’s only fjord.

-You will take the boat up the Killary Harbour for a sightseeing expedition at either 10:30am, 12:30pm, 2:30pm or 4:30pm.
-This is an hour and a half boat ride on the Connemara Lady, up the Killary Fjord, the only Fjord in Ireland.
+You could take the boat along Killary Fjord for a sightseeing expedition at either 10.30am, 12.30pm, 2.30pm or 4.30pm.
+This is a 1.5 hour boat ride on the Connemara Lady catamaran.
 The trip is often honoured by the company of leaping dolphins and always includes commentary on all major points of interest along the way.
 Tonight you will stay the night in Leenane.

 Overnight in Leenane.